 Made with a graham cracker and toasty pecan crust, these creamy pumpkin pie bars are irresistible.
 Like pumpkin pie, but so much easier!

 I’m a pumpkin purist.
 I prefer my pumpkin spice in basic form.
-Treats like pumpkin cake, pumpkin bars, pumpkin bread, pumpkin roll, pumpkin muffins, and… pumpkin pie bars!
+Treats like pumpkin cake, pumpkin bars, pumpkin bread, pumpkin roll, pumpkin hand pies, pumpkin muffins, and… pumpkin pie bars!
 Specifically with a toasted pecan/graham cracker crust and a dollop of fresh whipped cream on top.
 Or, if I’m feeling fancy, the topping from pecan pie cheesecake is also fantastic here!
 These bars are smooth, pumpkin-spiced, and simply divine.
 They’re easy to make and easier to eat.

 Before we get started, let’s clarify.
 These are not pumpkin bars—pumpkin bars are the bar version of pumpkin cake.
 This recipe is the bar version of pumpkin pie.
 The more you know!